 Banking transactions follow a stringent process that a human agent can find repetitive.
 For example, when customers want to check their account balance, calling an agent to do this means the agent has to perform several qualifying questions to confirm the identity of the customer.
 While this can be done through telephone voice prompts, many customers usually find these pre-recorded prompts tedious and time-consuming.

-With a chatbot, however, you can get immediate information by sending instant messages.
+With a call center automation via chatbot, however, you can get immediate information by sending instant messages.
 The Wells Fargo chatbot is a great example of how this is done.
 Just by asking a question through an instant message, the Wells Fargo chatbot can tell you how much is left in your account and even give you a summary of your expenses for a certain expense category.

 Also read: Chatbots and Conversational Marketing